E-ZONG Airtight Doors for Contamination-Free Food Plants

 | Chemical | Disinfectant vapors, cleaner residues, ozone diffusion | Gas diffusion, pressure imbalance, cross-backflow | Airtight isolation + corrosion-resistant materials prevent chemical crossover |

-- Frequent Opening/Closing Disturbance: Personnel/material channels open dozens of times per hour.
-Traditional swing door operation creates a "piston effect" during opening/closing, causing clean air loss and contaminated air backflow.
+- Frequent Opening/Closing Disturbance: Personnel and material channels open dozens of times per hour.
+Traditional swing doors create a piston effect, causing clean air loss and contaminated air backflow.

-- Seal Aging & Leakage: Ordinary doors lack a sealed-door-grade compression mechanism.
-As sealing strips wear, micro-gaps form, creating "short-circuit airflow" under sustained pressure differentials.
+- Seal Aging & Micro-Leakage: Ordinary doors lack a sealed-door-grade compression mechanism.
+As sealing strips wear, micro-gaps form, creating short-circuit airflow under sustained pressure differentials.

 - Pressure Gradient Rupture: If the door is not integrated with the workshop control system, ΔP drops to zero the moment it opens.
-Furthermore, if standard door dimensions are not strictly matched with on-site civil engineering tolerances during installation, long-term pressure imbalance easily occurs due to micro-deformation of the door frame.
+Mismatched door dimensions and on-site civil tolerances also cause long-term frame deformation and pressure instability.

-E-ZONG airtight doors utilize a "embedded sealing + adaptive compression + bottom-actuated linkage" three-tier sealing architecture to achieve reliable, zero-gap isolation upon closure:
+E-ZONG airtight doors utilize an embedded sealing + adaptive compression + bottom-actuated linkage three-tier architecture to achieve reliable, zero-gap isolation upon closure:

-- Food-Grade Sealing Materials: High-elasticity sealing strips are embedded around the door leaf, featuring food-grade EPDM or silicone composites.
+- Food-Grade Sealing Materials: High-elasticity EPDM or silicone composites are embedded around the door leaf.
 They resist acidic/alkaline cleaners, withstand ozone aging, and exhibit low extractable risks.
-The embedded installation process prevents detachment or displacement.
+Embedded installation prevents detachment during high-pressure washdowns.

-- Adaptive Compression Structure: A wedge-guide design paired with a multi-point locking mechanism automatically compresses the sealing strips upon closure, compensating for long-term micro-deformation.
-An optional automatic drop seal (threshold seal) eliminates dust accumulation at the threshold and removes cleaning dead zones.
+- Adaptive Compression Structure: A wedge-guide design paired with a multi-point locking mechanism automatically compresses sealing strips upon closure, compensating for long-term micro-deformation.
+An optional automatic drop seal eliminates threshold dust accumulation and removes cleaning dead zones.

-- Airtight Performance Validation: Referencing GB/T 7106/EN 12207 standards, clean zones in food plants are recommended to achieve airtightness ≥ Class 6.
-As a professional-grade cleanroom airtight door, the product is validated via smoke testing and pressure decay methods to ensure reliable sealing and effectively prevent contaminant infiltration via airflow.
+- Airtight Performance Validation: Referencing GB/T 7106 and EN 12207 standards, food plant clean zones are recommended to achieve airtightness ≥ Class 6.
+Validated via smoke testing and pressure decay methods to guarantee reliable sealing.

-3.2 Food-Grade Materials & Hygienic Design: From "Corrosion-Resistant" to "Easy-to-Clean"
+2.2 Food-Grade Materials & Hygienic Design: From Corrosion-Resistant to Easy-to-Clean

-- Compliant Base Materials: Door frames and leaves adhere to 304/316L stainless steel door standards.
-Surfaces undergo electropolishing or passivation, achieving a roughness of Ra≤0.8μm, which significantly reduces microbial adhesion and biofilm formation risks.
+- Compliant Base Materials: Door frames and leaves meet 304/316L stainless steel standards.
+Surfaces undergo electropolishing or passivation, achieving a roughness of Ra≤0.8μm to significantly reduce microbial adhesion and biofilm formation.

-- Dead-End-Free Hygienic Structure: Full-flat/micro-curved designs with rounded corner edging eliminate dust-trapping grooves.
+- Dead-End-Free Hygienic Structure: Full-flat and micro-curved designs with rounded corner edging eliminate dust-trapping grooves.
 Concealed hinges and recessed observation windows prevent protruding structures from harboring dirt.
-To meet food-industry antibacterial door requirements, optional silver-ion/photocatalytic coatings can be applied to suppress common foodborne pathogens like E. coli and S. aureus.
+Optional silver-ion/photocatalytic coatings suppress common foodborne pathogens like E. coli and S. aureus.

-- Enhanced Chemical Resistance: Contact surfaces between seals and metals are passivated and anti-mold treated, making them fully compatible with high-frequency CIP/SIP cleaning cycles in food plants and eliminating chemical residue cross-contamination.
+- Enhanced Chemical Resistance: Seal-to-metal contact surfaces are passivated and anti-mold treated, making them fully compatible with high-frequency CIP/SIP cleaning cycles in food plants.

-- Pressure-Linked Control: Integrates seamlessly with workshop BMS/PLC systems to monitor real-time ΔP (food clean zones typically maintain 5~15Pa micro-positive pressure).
-The automatic door features VFD soft-start/stop and delayed closing logic, weakening instantaneous airflow disturbance during operation and reducing clean air loss.
+- Pressure-Linked Control: Seamlessly integrates with workshop BMS/PLC systems to monitor real-time ΔP (food clean zones typically maintain 5~15Pa micro-positive pressure).
+VFD soft-start/stop and delayed closing logic weaken instantaneous airflow disturbance, reducing clean air loss.

-- Digital Monitoring (Advanced Configuration): Integrated door status sensors, cycle counters, and ΔP fluctuation logs support data upload and anomaly alarms.
+- Digital Monitoring (Advanced): Integrated door status sensors, cycle counters, and ΔP fluctuation logs support data upload and anomaly alarms.
 Optional audit trail functionality meets electronic record and compliance traceability requirements for food enterprises.

 | Application Scenario | Core Contamination Risk | E-ZONG Airtight Door: Targeted Configuration |